-Because the Marina has been previously dredged, historic or archeological resources are not expected to occur in the project vicinity.
-However, the Corps will consult with the local tribes prior to making a permit decision.
+Because the Harbor has been previously dredged, historic or archeological resources are not expected to occur in the project vicinity.
 If unrecorded archaeological resources are discovered during project implementation, those operations affecting such resources will be temporarily suspended until the Corps concludes Section 106 consultation with the State Historic Preservation Officer or the Tribal Historic Preservation Officer to take into account any project related impacts to those resources.